 Beginning with a small staff, CooL100 (now CooL106.7) quickly gained a loyal listening audience.
-This allowed Equinox to grow and eventually expand to its current status of eight FM radio stations, with a broadcast reach that spans the entire NY Southern Tier and the Northern Tier of PA, including the Binghamton and Elmira/Corning markets.
+This allowed Equinox to grow and eventually expand to its current status of five FM radio stations, with a broadcast reach that spans the entire NY Southern Tier , including the Binghamton market.

 Equinox's success is partially due to the ability to run a flexible operation that embraces new technology.
 The Equinox stations are digital, which gives them a crisp, clean sound.

 Multiple dial positions are a result of the innovative use of technology by Chief Engineer Kevin Fitzgerald.
 Re- broadcasting some stations' signal on translators allows Equinox to fill in signal gaps, reach a wider audience, and vary its broadcast formats.

 The latest addition to Equinox's technology portfolio is HD 'high-definition' radio, resulting in the most pristine sound quality available today.
 "Purchasing and installing the new HD equipment has been exciting, challenging, and intense", says Operations Manager, Steve Shimer.

 Equinox Broadcasting's stations were the first commercial HD radio stations in the Southern Tier.